-Why A.I. is a feminist issue?
+Why AI is a feminist issue?

-Many States around the world are increasingly using algorithmic decision-making tools to determine the distribution of goods and services, including education, public health services, policing, and housing, among others.
-Referring to the term "Digital Welfare States", the former United Nations Rapporteur on Extreme Poverty and Human Rights, Phillip Alston, has criticized the phenomenon in which "systems of social protection and assistance are increasingly driven by digital data and technologies that are used to automate, predict, identify, surveil, detect, target and punish."
-(Alston, 20190).
-Particularly within the US, where some of these projects have been developed further than pilot phases, confronted with the evidence on bias and harm caused by automated decisions, Artificial Intelligence programs deployed in public services have faced criticism on several fronts (e.j.
-O'Neil, C. (2016); Eubanks, V. (2018); Noble, S. U. (2018); Benjamin, R. (2019).
-More recently, governments in Latin America are also following this hype, sometimes with the support of US companies that are using the region as a laboratory of ideas which, perhaps fearing criticism in their home countries, are not even tested in the US first.
+Many states around the world are increasingly using algorithmic decision-making tools to determine the distribution of goods and services, including education, public health services, policing and housing, among others.
+Referring to the term "Digital Welfare States", the former United Nations Rapporteur on Extreme Poverty and Human Rights, Philip Alston, has criticised the phenomenon in which "systems of social protection and assistance are increasingly driven by digital data and technologies that are used to automate, predict, identify, surveil, detect, target and punish."
+Particularly within the U.S.A., where some of these projects have been developed further than pilot phases, confronted with the evidence on bias and harm caused by automated decisions, AI programmes deployed in public services have faced criticism on several fronts.
+More recently, governments in Latin America are also following this hype, sometimes with the support of U.S.A. companies that are using the region as a laboratory of ideas which, perhaps fearing criticism in their home countries, are not even tested in the U.S.A. first.

-With the goal to build a case-based anti-colonial feminist critique to question these systems from perspectives that go beyond well put criticisms from the Global North, through desk research and a questionnaire4 distributed across digital rights networks in the region, we have mapped projects where algorithmic decision-making systems are being deployed by governments with likely harmful implications on gender equality and all its intersectionalities.
-As Tendayi Achiume, Special Rapporteur on contemporary forms of racism, racial discrimination, xenophobia and related intolerance, poses in the report "Racial discrimination and emerging digital technologies", databases used in these systems are the product of human design and can be biased in various ways, potentially leading to - intentional or unintentional - discrimination or exclusion of certain populations, in particular, minorities as based on racial, ethnic, religious and gender identity.
-(Tendayi, 2020).
+With the goal to build a case-based, anti-colonial feminist critique to question these systems from perspectives that go beyond well-put criticisms from the global North, through desk research and a questionnaire distributed across digital rights networks in the region, we have mapped projects where algorithmic decision-making systems are being deployed by governments with likely harmful implications on gender equality and all its intersectionalities.
+As Tendayi Achiume, Special Rapporteur on contemporary forms of racism, racial discrimination, xenophobia and related intolerance, poses in the report "Racial discrimination and emerging digital technologies", databases used in these systems are the product of human design and can be biased in various ways, potentially leading to - intentional or